 UTHSCSA Endowed Student Scholarship in honor of Kenneth Compton, Ximenes, Barrie Hodgson, H. Moreno, Sara Moore, International Alliance, Fiesta de Tejas, Philomathic Student Club, and Greek Charities: Support university-wide student scholarships, and can but is not limited to providing matching scholarship funds based on recommendations from the dean or designee for each school to the Office of Student Financial Aid.
 Management and disbursement of endowment distributions shall reside with the Office of Student Financial Aid in consultation with the school deans or designees.

-UTHSCSA Physical Therapy Alumni Association Endowment: The Physical Therapy Alumni Association Endowment was established through the generosity of alumni from the UT Health Science Center Physical Therapy program.
-Alumni members, realizing that incoming and current PT student funds are needed during school, support this endowment to allow students the opportunity to focus on their studies.
+UTHSCSA Physical Therapy Alumni Association Endowment: The Physical Therapy Alumni Association Endowment was established through the generosity of alumni from the UT Health San Antonio Physical Therapy program.
+Alumni members, realizing that incoming and current physical therapy student funds are needed during school, support this endowment to allow students the opportunity to focus on their studies.

 David L. Vines Endowment for Clinical Excellence in Respiratory Care: The David L. Vines Endowment for Clinical Excellence in Respiratory Care was established in 2009 for the benefit of the Department of Respiratory Care in the School of Health Professions.
 David Vines, M.H.S., RRT, was the Interim Chair of the Department of Respiratory Care and Director of UT Allied Health Therapeutics, a rehabilitation therapy clinic at the School of Health Professions.
 Dr. Vines was also instrumental in creating a new international respiratory care affiliation with Chang Gung University in Taiwan, which promoted faculty and staff members from both universities to work together in clinical training and research.

-Presidential Ambassador Scholarships: Scholarship awards for students selected by their school’s dean as the best candidate to serve as ambassador for their school and the UT Health Science Center.
+Presidential Ambassador Scholarships: Scholarship awards for students selected by their school’s dean as the best candidate to serve as an ambassador for their school and the UT Health San Antonio.

 Awards are determined by the academic department or by selected committees.